mattrussell2/gradescope-autograder/README.md

-# Gradescope Autograding Setup
+# Gradescope Autograding
 Gradescope is great tool for autograding assignments.
-However, there is still a substantial amount of infrastructure required to deploy and run an autograder on Gradescope.
+Nevertheless, there is still a substantial amount of infrastructure required to deploy and run an autograder on Gradescope.
 This document provides instructions for setting up an autograder on Gradescope which uses our in-house autograding framework for `C/C++` code.
 Setup from start to finish is intended to take roughly 30 minutes.